 The formal-informal matrix (Table 1) also relates to other key issues of tour guiding, such as social ties and intimacy.
 Jensen (2009, 2010) highlights the importance of social ties of guides to the visited communities.
-The main advantage of ‘local guides’besides their detailed knowledge of local areas is their capacity to enable tourists to obtain close contact with the local community and develop personal social ties (Jensen, 2009, 2010).
+The main advantage of ‘local guides’, besides their detailed knowledge of local areas, is their capacity to enable tourists to obtain close contact with the local community and develop personal social ties (Jensen, 2009, 2010).
 Trauer and Ryan (2005) argue that local guides may create a feeling of intimacy for tourists.
 According to Trauer and Ryan (2005), the local guides enable closer relationships:

 “this kind of ‘relationship’ approach (tour guiding by locals, the ‘experts’, the ‘insiders’) is potentially a high level of intimacy disclosure, because the place may carry sacred values not easily disclosed to people not trusted.” (p.
 482)

-Intimacy is often preconditioned on specific forms of interaction or “something that is ‘real’ rather than superficial, something requiring enduring involvement rather than purely situational involvement and a commitment to wanting to identify with the other” (Trauer & Ryan, 2005, p.
+Intimacy is often preconditioned on specific forms of interaction or “something that is ‘real’ rather than superficial, something requiring enduring involvement … rather than purely situational involvement …, and a commitment to wanting to identify with the other” (Trauer & Ryan, 2005, p.
 484).
-Conran (2011) argues that tourists often see intimacy as opposed to and superior to commodified tourism experiences.
+Conran (2011) argues that tourists often see intimacy as opposed to, and superior to, commodified tourism experiences.
 Tourists desire to escape from what is perceived as ‘staged’ tourism encounters.
 This seems to indicate that there is a preference, at least among some tourists, for interactions that are not premeditated by profit-seeking tour guides.
-Equally high levels of formalisation in the absence of a profit motive by non-profit operators may undermine the desire for intimacy. relationship work (Ahmed, 2004) and emotional labour (Hochschild 1979) formal guide operations as they require emotional labour, which escapes to some extent a formalisation in narratives and enactment.
+Equally high levels of formalisation in the absence of a profit motive by non-profit operators may undermine the desire for intimacy.
+Conceptualisations of affective relationship work (Ahmed, 2004) and emotional labour (Hochschild 1979) challenge formal guide operations, to at least some extent, as they require emotional labour, which escapes to some extent a formalisation in narratives and enactment.

 Tour Guiding in Slum Tourism